-Eight projects will be selected in this Call with a maximum funding of 45,000 EUR per project and a minimum co-funding rate of 25% across the project.
+Between six and eight projects will be selected in this Call with a maximum funding of 15,000 EUR per project and a minimum co-funding rate of 20% across the project.

-This Call for Proposals is also consistent with the KICs' portfolio strategic fit through its alignment with the activity plan approved by EIT.
-It responds to the EU dimension, as proposals' geographical spread within the EU will also be considered.
+This Call for Proposals is also aligned with the KIC portfolio strategic fit through its alignment with the activity plan approved by EIT.
+It responds to the EU dimension, as the proposals' geographical spread within the EU will also be considered.

-Applicants selected for this Call for Proposals will have the opportunity to interact with the New European Bauhaus Community, NEBLab and other relevant New European Bauhaus activities through sharing information, best practice, and, where relevant, results.
-Please visit the official New European Bauhaus website for more information.
+Applicants selected for this call for proposals will have the opportunity to interact with the NEB Community, NEB Lab and other relevant NEB activities through the exchange of information, best practices and, where relevant, results.
+Please visit the official New European Bauhaus Lab website for more information.